only4john/only4john.github.io/projects_en.md

 * Participant, National 973 Program: "Theory and Method of Space-Air-Ground Integrated Earth Observation Sensor Network (2011CB707105)", 2011

+* Participation in the Key R&D and Transformation Program of Qinghai Province: “Research and Demonstration of Early Warning and Prevention Technology for Human-Bear Conflicts” 2023-SF-148S-4

 * Participant, Research on Suspended Sediment Concentration Inversion Method Based on Bio-optical Model and Hyperspectral Remote Sensing - Taking the Optical Deep Water Area of Poyang Lake as an Example (40971191), National Natural Science Foundation of China, 2010-2012

 * Participant, National Natural Science Foundation of China Project "Research on Suspended Sediment Concentration Inversion Method Based on Bio-optical Model and Hyperspectral Remote Sensing - Taking the Optical Deep Water Area of Poyang Lake as an Example (40971191), National Natural Science Foundation of China, 2010-2012